UT Austin became a Bee Campus USA June 2, 2020. Scroll down to Public Engagement.

 UT Austin Sustainability Week, Pollinator Garden & Orchard Tour was led by Jen Hrobar of Landscape Services and Laurel Treviño of the Jha Lab in 2017 – photos

-UT Environmental Science Institute Scientist in Residence Program – Megan O’Connell, graduate student and 2017 Scientist in Residence, shares her experience working with Laurel Mountain Elementary School, Round Rock ISD.
-In addition to working on her Ph.D. she’s a videographer, photographer, and education enthusiast!
+UT Environmental Science Institute Scientist in Residence Program – graduate student Megan O’Connell worked with teachers and students of Laurel Mountain Elementary School, Round Rock ISD to install a pollinator garden. https://www.youtube.com/watch?v=XQ_agd1bjh4

 Boy Scouts Event Summer 2017